tcezard/eva-sub-cli/Getting_Started_with_eva_sub_cli.md

 - Header Metadata: Should include the reference genome, information fields (INFO), filters (FILTER), AF and  genotype metadata
 - Variant Information: VCF files must provide either sample genotypes and/or aggregated sample summary-level allele frequencies.
 - Unique Variants: Variant lines should be unique and not specify duplicate loci.
-- Reference Genome: All variants must be submitted with positions on a reference genome accessionned by a member of the INSDC consortium (Genbank, ENA, or DDBJ).
+- Reference Genome: All variants must be submitted with positions on a reference genome accessionned by a member of the INSDC consortium  [Genbank](https://www.ncbi.nlm.nih.gov/genbank/), [ENA](https://www.ebi.ac.uk/ena/browser/home), or [DDBJ](https://www.ddbj.nig.ac.jp/index-e.html).

 Common Errors Seen with VCF Checks: